 Does taking fluphenazine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-Studies have not been done to see if fluphenazine could increase the chance of a miscarriage.
+Studies have not been done to see if fluphenazine could increase the chance of miscarriage.

 Does taking fluphenazine increase the chance of having a baby with a birth defect?